-Customer experience strategy is the foundation to achieving business results — not only as ROI for your customer experience efforts, but also for your business as a whole.
+Customer experience strategy best practices are the foundation to achieving business results — not only as ROI for your customer experience efforts, but also for your business as a whole.
 In this season of planning for the new fiscal year, it will pay to get it right.

 In a customer experience (CX) conference, several roundtable options were aimed at about a dozen attendees each, yet 57 people — with standing room only — piled into the CX ROI roundtable.
 The pressure to demonstrate business results is high, but year after year, studies show that less than half of companies aiming for CX excellence actually have a CX strategy!
 Top obstacles to customer experience success are typically cited as lack of CX strategy, lack of cooperation among organizations, lack of CX processes, and correspondingly, lack of budget.